 Research Methodology

-Understanding how religious players perceive videogames required analyzing massive amounts of online discourse—far more than traditional qualitative methods could handle.
+Understanding how religious players perceive videogames required analyzing a volume of online discourse that traditional qualitative methods cannot handle at this scale.
 I adopted a mixed-methods approach combining computational efficiency with human interpretation.

 UXR Pipeline for Religion and Videogames Study